kuvychko/complexplorer/README.md

 # Complexplorer

+*We cannot directly see the minute details of a Dedekind cut, nor is it clear that arbitrarily great or arbitrarily tiny times or lengths actually exist in nature.
+One could say that the so-called ‘real numbers’ are as much a product of mathematicians’ imaginations as are the complex numbers.
+Yet we shall find that complex numbers, as much as reals, and perhaps even more, find a unity with nature that is truly remarkable.
+It is as though Nature herself is as impressed by the scope and consistency of the complex-number system as we are ourselves, and has entrusted to these numbers the precise operations of her world at its minutest scales.* ...

-*"...to refer just to the scope and to the consistency of complex numbers does not do justice to this system.
-There is something more which, in my view, can only be referred to as ‘magic’."*
+*Moreover, to refer just to the scope and to the consistency of complex numbers does not do justice to this system.
+There is something more which, in my view, can only be referred to as ‘magic’.*

--Road to Reality, Chapter 4 - Magical Complex Numbers, Sir Roger Penrose
+[Road to Reality](https://www.ams.org/notices/200606/rev-blank.pdf), Chapter 4 - Magical Complex Numbers, Sir Roger Penrose

 Complexplorer is a Python library for visualization of complex functions.
 The library was insipred by Elias Wegert's book ["Visual Complex Functions - An Introduction with Phase Portraits"](https://link.springer.com/book/10.1007/978-3-0348-0180-5) and it greatly benefitted from discussions and feedback that Elias kindly provided.